From Data Policy Records

 recommends

-A policy to any standard or database
+any policy to any database, standard, or FAIRassist record

 deprecates